rockkid777/codecompass-dev/README.md

 2. put the [docker-compose.yaml][my compose file] to the projects root.
 This file assumes the project root is `~/Projects/CodeCompass` on your machine.
 Change it if your differs.
 The build and codecompass services have a common shared folder named ~/cc.
 This folder will contain the built version of Code Compass (built by the build service).
-Change the pass if you want to change its location on your machine.
+Change the path if you want to change its location on your machine.
 3. start the images with `docker-compose up -d` from the project root
 4. make your modifications on the Code Compass project and start the build container with `docker-compose start build` then restart the codecompass container with `docker-compose restart codecompass`